Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-The 42mm Huawei Watch GT 2 starts at €229 (~$250), while the 46mm starts at €249 (~$279).
-The Huawei Watch GT 2 offers great value over its competition, and when you consider the beautiful external hardware coupled with the efficient internal hardware, it makes for a fantastic value proposition.
-The 46mm version will go on sale in the UK this week and the 42mm version later this month.
+The 42mm HUAWEI Watch GT 2 normally starts at €229 (~$250), while the 46mm starts at €249 (~$279).
+Nowadays, it can be found online for significantly less than that.
+As of April 2021, it’s under $200.
+The HUAWEI Watch GT 2 offers great value over its competition, and when you consider the beautiful external hardware coupled with the efficient internal hardware, it makes for a fantastic value proposition.

 The Tizen-based Galaxy Watch Active 2 perhaps offers better value thanks to its more feature-rich software, as long as you’re looking for more of a smartwatch — we can’t recommend the Galaxy Watch Active 2 for its fitness features, however, as its activity tracking is just too erratic.
 Apple just dropped the price of its Watch Series 3 to €229 ($199), making it a great alternative to the GT 2 if you’re in the Apple ecosystem.